Freedom, Doership and the Control Problem

 The exhaustion of trying to control outcomes is one of the most common and least examined sources of suffering.
 These articles examine what it actually means to be the doer, whether you are one, and what changes when that assumption is looked at directly.
 The freedom Vedanta points to isn’t indifference to results.
 It’s the discovery that the one who was supposed to be managing everything may not have existed in quite the way you assumed.

 You wake up running calculations.
 Did the email land right?
 Will the meeting go the way you need it to?
-If you just push harder, plan more carefully, anticipate every variable – maybe this time you can actually control how it turns out.
+If you just push harder, plan more carefully, and anticipate every variable, maybe this time you can actually control how it turns out.
 And when it doesn’t go the way you planned, the familiar weight […]

 Why Doing Everything Right Does Not Guarantee Good Outcomes

 You prepared.
 You planned.
 You acted carefully and with integrity.
 And it still did not go the way it should have.
-This is not a rare complaint.
-It is one of the most common sources of genuine human anguish – the gap between diligent effort and actual outcome.
-A person works hard, lives honestly, avoids […]
+This is one of the most common sources of genuine human anguish, the gap between diligent effort and actual outcome.
+A person works hard, lives honestly, avoids harming others, and watches their health fail, […]

 Why Losing Hope in Goals and Achievements Is the Beginning of Real Inquiry

 Every person reading this has a version of the same story.
-You identified something you did not have – a degree, a job, a relationship, a certain income, a certain body – and you worked toward it.
+You identified something you did not have, a degree, a job, a relationship, a certain income, a certain body, and you worked toward it.
 You got it, or something close to it.
-And then, after a brief interval of satisfaction, the ache […]
+And then, after a brief interval of satisfaction, the ache returned.
+So […]

 How to Act Without Ego – Working Without Doership or Self-Judgment